CMSgov/ab2d-website/_pages/claims-data-details.md

   </table>
 </div>

 The dates used in this example are just random dates.
-Organizations cannot pull data before February 13, 2020 or their date of attestation (whichever is later).
+Organizations cannot pull data before January 1, 2020 or their date of attestation (whichever is later).

 ### Updated claims scenario - export details

-#### Export 1 12/31/2019 - 01/31/2020
+#### Export 1 01/01/2020 - 01/31/2020

 On January 31, 2020, organization XYZ runs its first export.
-The export uses a _since parameter date of December 31, 2019.
-The _since date tells AB2D to report all claims information received between December 31, 2019 and January 31, 2020.
+The export uses a _since parameter date of January 1, 2020.
+The _since date tells AB2D to report all claims information received between January 1, 2020 and January 31, 2020.

 The export pulls a claim version with Claim Group ID 99995.
 At this time, the only version of the claim available to AB2D is 12987987.
 This version (claim update 1) is the latest claim version available as it is marked active.